pinapelz/more-tachi-import-scripts/mai2/aquadx/README.md

+# Deprecated Batch-Manual export is now available right from AquaNet!

 maimai DX.
 Both self-hosted and the primary AquaDX server is supported:

 Please note currently all scores are set as DX variant of scores.